Edward R. Bradley: Biography

 Bill Hurley trained Kalitan, who won the 1917 Preakness Stakes, and Bagenbaggage, who won the 1926 Latonia and Louisiana Derbys and was second to Bradley's own Bubbling Over in the Kentucky Derby.
 Hurley won the 1935 Florida Derby, Coaching Club American Oaks and American Derby with the great filly and 1991 Racing Hall of Fame inductee Black Helen.
 Another of Bill Hurley's important Hall of Fame horses was Bimelech, who earned U.S. Champion 2-Yr-Old Colt and 3-Year-Old honors in 1939 and 1940 respectively, and just missed winning the U.S. Triple Crown when he finished second in the 1940 Kentucky Derby, then won both the Preakness and Belmont Stakes.

+Bradley was an owner of the Palmetto Club in New Orleans, Louisiana, which serviced a betting clientele for local horse races.
+In 1926, Edward Bradley purchased the Fair Grounds Race Course.
+In 1932, after making a substantial investment in Joseph E. Widener's new Hialeah Park Race Track near Miami, Florida, The Colonel E.R.
+Bradley Handicap is named in his memory and is raced annually in January at the Fair Grounds Race Course.
+In 1971, he was part of the inaugural class of inductees into the Fair Grounds Racing Hall of Fame.

 Herbert Thompson trained Bradley horses that won numerous important stakes race including four Kentucky Derbys, two of which were the first-ever back-to-back wins by a trainer or by an owner.
 Thompson won one of the Derbys with Burgoo King in 1932, who also won that year's Preakness Stakes.
 The most important horse Thompson trained for Edward Bradley was Blue Larkspur.
 The colt won the 1929 Belmont Stakes and was voted United States Horse of the Year honors and in 1930, U.S. Champion Older Male Horse.